m2jean/ToothTray/README.md

 ### Group and Identify Bluetooth Audio Endpoints

-Sometimes a bluetooth audio device support multiple bluetooth profiles, and it can appears in Windows as multiple different audio endpoints.
+Sometimes a bluetooth audio device supports multiple bluetooth profiles, and it can appears in Windows as multiple different audio endpoints.
 When Windows connects to a bluetooth audio device, it connects all associated audio endpoints so that they can be switched on demand.
 And only when all associated audio endpoints are disconnected can a bluetooth audio be completed disconnected from Windows.

 In Windows, devices and services are grouped by device containers that represent the actual physical devices.
 We can group the audio endpoints using their `PKEY_Device_ContainerId` property such that endpoints with the same container id are grouped together.
 I used WinRT `DeviceInformation::FindAllAsync` to enumerate all existing device containers and their properties.
 By joining them together, we get a unified representation of a connectable bluetooth audio device, with a name for the physical device (from the container) and multiple associated connection controls.